-Further, in terms of the Consumer Protection Act (2008), the customers which dine at your restaurant are entitled to good quality food and service, and you may incur a liability claim under the Consumer Protection Act if this is not adhered to.
+Further, in terms of the Consumer Protection Act (2008), the customers who dine at your restaurant are entitled to good quality food and service, and you may incur a liability claim under the Consumer Protection Act if this is not adhered to.
 The good news is that, if you own a restaurant which is part of a franchise, then the Consumer Protection Act may actually work in your favour.
 In terms of the Consumer Protection Act, the franchise agreement between yourself and the franchisor must contain certain prescribed clauses, which protect you as a franchisee.

 On the commercial side of the business, you will most probably be leasing premises out of which your restaurant will operate, and this will mean signing a lease agreement.
 It is also likely that you will need to sign supply agreements with the companies which supply you with the produce used in your business.
 It is advisable to ask an attorney to review these agreements so as to ensure that they do not contain any hidden clauses which may be detrimental to your business.